 You can list your rental space on Airbnb for free.
 But to ensure the platform runs smoothly and to cover the cost of services that help hosts share their properties, Airbnb charges a service fee when a booking is confirmed.

-Most Hosts pay a flat service fee of 3%.
-This fee is calculated from the booking subtotal, a nightly rate + cleaning fee + additional guest fee, if applicable.
+With a split-fee structure, hosts pay a flat service fee of 3%.
+This fee is calculated from the booking subtotal, which includes a nightly rate, cleaning fee, and additional guest fee (if applicable).
 The subtotal doesn’t include Airbnb fees and taxes.
 The service fee is automatically deducted from the Host payout.
-And guests typically pay a service fee of around 14% of the booking subtotal.
+Guests typically pay a service fee of approximately 14% of the booking subtotal.

 How do I get paid for hosting?

 To receive payments on Airbnb, hosts must select their payout method in the Payments & Payouts section of their account.
-Available payout methods include bank transfers or ACH, PayPal, Payoneer Prepaid Debit Cards, and Western Union, among others.
-Your options will depend on where you’re based.
+Available payout methods include bank transfers, ACH, PayPal, Payoneer Prepaid Debit Cards, Western Union, and others.
+Your options will depend on your location.

 Airbnb will send you your payout about 24 hours after a guest checks into your place.
 Your bank and payout method will determine how long it will take for your funds to arrive in your account.

-What requirements do I have to meet when listing my property on Airbnb?
+What requirements must I meet when listing my property on Airbnb?

 Airbnb asks all hosts to meet certain requirements for each of their listings to help create comfortable, reliable stays for guests: